rubygems/rubygems/bundler/doc/playbooks/RELEASING.md

 generally happen together.

-Minor releases of the next version start with a new release branch from the current state of master: `3.2`, and are immediately followed by a prerelease (might be a `.pre.1` version or a `.rc.1` version depending on the readiness of the stable branch) or even directly by the final stable release.
+Minor releases of the next version start with a new release branch from the current state of master: `3.2`, and are immediately followed by a stable release.

 The current conventional naming for stable branches is `x+1.y`, where `x.y` is the version of `bundler` that will be released.
 This is because `rubygems-x+1.y`